qforestlab/riscan-registration-VZ400/6_coarse_co-registration.md

 ![RiSCAN_PRO_project](./img/06_coarse_co-registration-8.png)

-You can also just visualise the SOPs
+You can also just visualise the SOPs:

 13. Select the SOPs you want to visualise.
 14. Drag and drop them into the grey area.

 ![RiSCAN_PRO_project](./img/06_coarse_co-registration-9.png)

-15. Click on Orthogonal view: this will give you grid lines where you can see the scan positions locations (which are 10 m apart as expected here).
+15. Click on *Orthogonal view*: this will give you grid lines where you can see the scan positions locations (which are 10 m apart as expected here).
 Moreover, even and uneven scan positions (e.g 001 and 002) are on top of eachother as these are the upright and tilted scans at one location.

 ![RiSCAN_PRO_project](./img/06_coarse_co-registration-10.png)